greenwood-labs/wealth-management/README.md

 >
 > Although contracts have been rigorously reviewed, this is **experimental software** and is provided on an "as is" and "as available" basis.
 > We **do not give any warranties** and **will not be liable for any loss** incurred through any use of this codebase.
+>
+> This codebase is property of Greenwood Labs, Inc. All rights reserved.
+Any use of this codebase without the express written consent of Greenwood Labs, Inc. is prohibited.

 ### Usage